-The Extreme Opal sofa has been specifically designed to offer comfort and safety to someone with autistic behaviours.
+The Extreme Ellerton sofa has been specifically designed to offer comfort and safety to someone with autistic behaviours.
 It will most likely help to keep them calm and relaxed when used.

 This can help as part of the routine in preparation for bedtime and offers several design features specifically aimed at helping someone with autism.

-You will find that the Extreme Opal sofa has extreme upholstering and comes fully boarded out in vital potential impact areas, helping to keep them safe and comfortable.
+You will find that the Extreme Ellerton sofa has extreme upholstering and comes fully boarded out in vital potential impact areas, helping to keep them safe and comfortable.